PacificBiosciences/ccs/docs/faq/bioconda-binary.md

 title: Bioconda binary
 ---

+## Where is the `ccs` binary for Revio?
+The Revio platform always generated HiFi on the instrument.
+CLR data is no longer stored, but processed directly into HiFi reads, as the BAM file size can exceed 1 TBytes per SMRT Cell 25M, whereas the HiFi BAM file is ~20x smaller.

 ## The binary does not work on my linux system!
 Contrary to official SMRT Link releases, the `ccs` binary distributed via bioconda is tuned for performance while sacrificing backward compatibility.